 Martinez first confessed her conflict of gender identity with another soldier when she was deployed to Afghanistan.
 During this time, another soldier confessed his sexual history with men to her.
-This gave her confidence to reveal how she liked cross-dressing and how she always felt like a woman.
+This gave her the confidence to reveal how she had never felt like a man and that she sometimes dressed as that of a woman.

 This was short-lived; the other soldiers found her second Facebook account.
 Martinez immediately tried to shut it down, but other soldiers were already treating her differently.
 Martinez was transferred to a new unit.
 She believed the soldiers were relieved because they didn’t know how to act around her.